 Herman Daly was one of the founders of ecological economics in the late 1980s.
 In his book Steady-State Economics (1977) he had criticized the standard discipline for defining use-value in terms of subjective wants instead of objective needs.
 His warning was that, "Since subjective individual wants are considered infinite as well as sovereign, there is a tendency for the scale of activity devoted to satisfying them continually to expand." (p.
 213) In other words, subjective value is likely to be environmentally destructive.
 Despite this clear caution by a prestigious thinker, subjective value became one of the field's core principles.

 In the early 1990s, after realizing that neither standard nor ecological economics would serve, I began to develop the required theory on my own.
 The eventual result was the Economics of Needs and Limits, or ENL.
 This conceptual framework is based on an ethical principle: all human beings, present and future, are of high and equal worth.
+This means that everyone who participates in the economy deserves equitable treatment in the distribution of outputs, labor, and wastes.
 Rather than repeating the blunder of ecological economics, ENL defines value and cost in objective terms.
 This reflects the objective nature of environmental limits, human consumption needs, and the damage to workers in production.

 Once an ENL-like framework and a qualified social force are in place, the transition to a sustainable economy becomes feasible.
 To facilitate this transition I propose the principle of minimum effective change.
 This retains as much of capitalism as is consistent with sustainable well-being, thereby minimizing the social resistance to this deeply disruptive shift.
 For example, properly regulated markets and private economic ownership are potentially consistent with a sustainable world, and should therefore be retained in suitable forms.
 Capitalism's two critical weaknesses are its innate growth compulsion and its tendency towards excessive inequality.
 The economic transition should seek to remove these defects while objectively evaluating the system's useful features for incorporation into its sustainable replacement.